chaunceygardiner/weewx-loopdata/docs/windrose.md

 Four aggregates project the matrix into json:

 * `day.windrose.sum` — sixteen distances (the classic windrun rose),
-  unit-converted to the target report's distance unit; supports a unit override (`day.windrose.sum.km`) and `.formatted` (an array of report-formatted strings).
+  unit-converted to the report's distance unit; supports a unit override (`day.windrose.sum.km`) and `.formatted` (an array of report-formatted strings).
 Note: wind below the calm threshold counts as calm *time*, not distance — there is no reliable direction to attribute it